 The cover letter:

-First off, why do you need a cover letter?
-Here’s why: the moment you graduate is also the moment tens of thousands of other people graduate.
+Here’s why you need a cover letter: the moment you graduate is also the moment tens of thousands of other people graduate.
+Think about it and type it down in the body of the e-mail so recruiters get you right away.
 What makes you so different from the competition?

 That’s what you need to answer in your cover letter.
 Most people get cover letters wrong in that they regurgitate whatever is in their resume.
-Some people forget cover letters entirely.
+Some people forget cover letters entirely and that’s no bueno.
 Here’s what you need to remember when it comes to cover letters:

 - DON’T leave the body of your e-mail blank with just your resume attached.
 Big no-no.

 - DO keep it short and sweet.
-DON’T make it into an essay.
+DON’T write an essay.
 Spare us your life story.
 Four to five paragraphs are fine.

 - DO introduce yourself and what position you’re applying for in the company at the beginning.